everywherejacobkim/hope-village-sample-website/README.md

-# This project is a sample shopping mall site for pet products made from React.js.
+# Sample shopping website for pet products and supplies made from React.js.
-It consists of the main page, product details, and cart page for payment.
+This project consists of the main page, product details, and cart page for payment.

 ## Available Scripts